jamii/imp/diary.md

 # [Data.Relation{Tuple{Array{Int64,1},Array{Int64,1},Array{Int64,1}}}]
 ```

-I also fixed all the bullet points in the minesweeper post a few days ago.
+I also fixed all the bullet points from the minesweeper post.
 The only remaining problem is that hiccup nodes are not comparable, so I can't sort them into a relation column.